 Dude Making a Difference

 You want to do something for the planet, but what?
 Change a light bulb, install a low-flow faucet, eat organic?
-How about ride 4,700 miles across America on a bamboo bicycle, using only water from natural sources, avoiding fossil fuels almost completely, supplying your few electrical needs with solar power and creating nearly zero waste?
+How about ride 4,700 miles across the United States on a bamboo bicycle, using only water from natural sources, avoiding fossil fuels almost completely, supplying your few electrical needs with solar power and creating nearly zero waste?

 Sound crazy?
 Maybe.
 But not if you’re Rob Greenfield.
 Then it sounds like a pretty amazing way to bring your message to as many people as possible, and to have a great time doing it.
 Dude Making a Difference is Rob’s first-person account of his incredible adventure in radical sustainability.
 Join him as he pedals from coast to coast in 3-½ months while: